alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 generators speedup due to its lower number of binds, and we would be happy to include this information in a revision.
-Our goal in this evaluation subsection was not to point-by-point reproduce the AllegrOCaml evaluation in ScAllegro, but simply to demonstrate that the performance improvments of the Allegro technique are portable across languges.
+Our goal in this evaluation subsection was not to point-by-point reproduce the AllegrOCaml evaluation in ScAllegro, but simply to demonstrate that the performance improvements of the Allegro technique are portable across languages.

 > I found the repeated shifting of focus between OCaml and Scala to be distracting.
 An alternative approach might have been to describe the entirety of the approach for OCaml, and then summarize the Scala-specific differences.